google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 Expandability Note

-The Delta 2 Max supports two Delta 2 Max extra batteries (2,048Wh each) for a total system capacity of 6,144Wh.
-Expansion batteries are sold separately.
+The Delta 2 Max supports two extra batteries (2,048Wh each) for a total system capacity of 6,144Wh.
+Expansion batteries are sold separately and are compatible with the Delta 2 and Delta Max 2000.

 Image Placement 02